andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 For the trading problem, the WalletKeeper interface would enforce a way to withdraw or deposit to-and-fro your wallet.

-It also adds some additioanal functionality.
+It also adds some additional functionality.
 We can now use it for _any_ actor that implements WalletKeeper, not just the Player.
 Looking at PickUpCoinAction, note how it has a dependency on WalletKeeper.
-Folowing the Liskov Substitution Principle, we could use the methods of WalletKeeper (so here, to add money to the wallet) as a substitute for any class that implements it.
 This abstraction is useful, because ideally we want a Single Responsibility for the class and not hard-code wallet functionality into specific classes like Player, which we only want to do a single thing.
 Now, we can, if needed, create a new